gilzow/ezsql/readme.txt

-=== ELI's SQL Admin Reports with shortcode ===
-Plugin URI: http://wordpress.ieonly.com/category/my-plugins/sql-reports/
+=== ELI's SQL Admin Reports Shortcode and DB Backup === Plugin URI: http://wordpress.ieonly.com/category/my-plugins/sql-reports/
 Author: Eli Scheetz
 Author URI: http://wordpress.ieonly.com/category/my-plugins/
 Contributors: scheeeli
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7K3TSGPAENSGS
-Tags: plugin, admin, reports, sql, mysql, database, backup, query, custom, shortcode Stable tag: 1.3.03.24
+Tags: plugin, admin, reports, sql, mysql, database, backup, query, custom, shortcode Stable tag: 3.06.14
-Version: 1.3.03.24
+Version: 3.06.14
 Requires at least: 2.6
 Tested up to: 3.5.1

-This plugin allows you to create reports simply by entering in the SQL.
+Create and save SQL queries, run them from the Reports tab in your Admin or place them on pages and posts using the shortcode.
+Keep your database safe with automatic hourly and daily backups.

 == Description ==

 Just place some SQL on in the box and save it as a report.
 You can save multiple reports and they will be listed on the Admin Menu so you can quickly run them again anytime with just one click.
 You can also put a report on a Page or Post using a shortcode like [SQLREPORT name="My Report" style="padding: 6px;" /]

+Now your data can be automatically saved and archived every hour and/or every day, and backups can be emailed to the address you specify.
+You can also restore the data to your WP DB or an external DB, which makes copying your database to another server and easy task.

+There is also an shortcode for the wpdb::get_var function that you can use to display a single value from your database.
+For example, this will display the number of users on your site:
+[sqlgetvar]SELECT COUNT(*) FROM wp_users[/sqlgetvar]

-Updated March-24th
+Updated June-14th

 == Installation ==